winddweb/swe525-hw1/README.md

-# This is a project for course Version Control.
+# This is a project for Version Control course.
 Author: Yifeng Huang

 Instructor: Bhairav Mehta